 Some of the more permanent options include forming corporations that own the properties and then the retirement money is rolled into an IRA where the funds become free from the limited investment options of the 401k.
 You can then hold stock for your operating company that owns the underlying properties.
 These accounts created some real problems for people.
 If the property would not sell or rent, that lost income is unavailable for deduction.
 There are also concerns over where money for repairs, insurance and taxes come from.

-Other 401k plan options available in Dallas and Fort Worth
+Other 401k plan options available under ERISA

 Less permanent options saw people taking 401k loans or withdrawals from IRAs with the intent of returning the money in sixty days as a “rollover”.
 A plausible idea if you planned on flipping the house within a very short time period but as happened as the housing market cooled, those houses did not sell.
 If you took a loan, you had to pay through your salary plus pay the costs of keeping a house, taking a double hit on your income.
 If you took the IRA withdrawal, you likely saw those funds become taxable and possibly incur the 10% penalty.
 Employment lawyers familiar with 401k issues may advise avoiding these moves.

 Franchise-based businesses are especially keen on promoting these arrangements, especially ROBS discussed below.
 The obvious concern here is the business risk.
 Many new businesses and franchises fail and end up bankrupt.
 The result is again, losing that retirement money and having no way to deduct the loss.
 Tying your money in a single venture means you lack diversification which increases the damage caused by a single investment.

 One common technique, like property investing, is to roll your money into an IRA, form the corporation and then buy the shares of your corporation with your IRA funds.
 This can create a tricky tax situation and if you go this route, you should seriously consider hiring a qualified accountant to help you navigate the taxes.
 Like property investing, you can create serious tax problems when you mix taxable and tax-deferred funding in a business.
 Employment lawyers or other legal professionals may be helpful to consult before making a decision.

-Differences between 401k and IRA options in Bedford, Tarrant County and Dallas County
+Differences between 401k and IRA options

 A bizarre and generally dangerous idea is the rollover as business start up (ROBS) technique.
 In this scheme, you use your business’s 401k plan to finance the company.
 This is slightly different than funding through an IRA.
 In a ROBS you form your corporation and then the business creates a 401k plan.
 You then roll your retirement funds into the 401k plan and make the investment available shares of the corporation.
 You then “buy” the shares and transfer your retirement money to corporate assets while the shares remain in the plan.